nawab312/AWS/AWS_S3/AWS_EFS/Notes.md

   - **Home Directories:** EFS can be used to provide shared home directories for EC2 instances, allowing users and applications to store and access files easily.

 - **Performance Considerations**
-  - **Throughput:** EFS offers scalable throughput that can grow as needed.
-By default, you get 50MB/s per TiB of data stored, but this can scale to higher levels depending on your workload and performance mode.
+  - **Throughput:** Throughput Mode determines the rate at which your file system can read and write data.
+EFS offers two primary throughput modes:
+    - **Bursting Throughput Mode (Elastic Throughput Mode):** This mode is the default setting for new file systems.
+It allows your file system to burst to higher throughput levels based on the size of the file system (measured in GiB).
+The throughput scales with the storage capacity you provision.
+It works well for workloads with variable throughput needs
+    - **Provisioned Throughput Mode:** This mode allows you to specify a fixed throughput level independent of the file system’s size.
+You can choose a throughput value that suits your workload, which is useful for workloads that need consistent high throughput, regardless of the file system's size.
   - **Latency:** EFS is optimized for low-latency access, but performance may vary depending on the size of your data and the mode you use.
 The General Purpose mode offers low-latency, while Max I/O mode may have slightly higher latency but supports larger workloads.
-  - **Provisioned Throughput:** In addition to standard scaling, EFS allows you to Provision Throughput(*Amount of read and write capacity that you allocate to a database or storage system to ensure consistent performance.*) independently of storage size.
-This is useful if your application requires higher throughput but doesn't need a proportional amount of storage.